 Visibility gives the team the tools they need to make better decisions, faster.
 Drill-down reports and user- or function-specific dashboards reveal past actions and data that can help positively impact the future.
 With the entirety of the organization viewing real-time inventory levels and customer-specific pricing, the team is able to clearly communicate to customers.
 When customers are told the same insightful information from all parties, expectation is better managed; a company that honors contracts and successfully fulfills orders will have a better chance at gaining repeat customers.

 A modern ERP that meets the needs of distributors can help to manage costs.
 Outdated spreadsheets become a thing of the past, as ledgers are automatically created from inventory transactions.
 It’s easy to see what goods have been sold, and also any inventory holding costs.

 Another cost saving measure, is the benefit an ERP system brings to the actual workforce.
 There’s no longer a need for employees to perform time consuming data entry, which also helps to mitigate risk due to error.
 Default accounts can be set, reducing the amount of work the staff must do.
 The increased efficiency leaves time for distributors to focus on other areas of business that can drive growth and profit.

 The first step of the journey is realizing when a company is ready for a cloud-based ERP system.
 Acumatica Cloud ERP is an award-winning solution that offers Acumatica Distribution Edition.
 One of its many features is Advanced Inventory, which is designed to improve customer service and profitability.

 Partnering for the future enables a business to improve capabilities and efficiencies, both of which are imperative to growth.
-CSS Technology Group brings cloud expertise to take a company into the next decade and beyond.
+As an Acumatica Partner, CSS Technology Group brings cloud expertise to take a company into the next decade and beyond.
 Read testimonials and contact us to learn more about implementing a cloud-based ERP solution.